Small tech companies will be the next victims of brick-and-mortar’s collapse

 In an interview at Cannes last week, Apple retail chief Angela Ahrendts said she believes McKinsey consulting forecasts that 75 percent of business will actually be conducted in physical stores five years from now, even though 75 percent of people will shop online.
 Some people view this as a given, but I’d suggest otherwise: At the rate things are currently going — with rising minimum wages, interest rates, and prices — some small retailers, and even some big ones, won’t necessarily be able to afford to operate physical stores five years from now.

 The closure of these retailers will disproportionately hurt small tech companies.
-It’s one thing to be Apple, which could still outsell OnePlus even if Best Buy, Costco, Target, and Walmart all went out of business, thanks to its 500+ retail locations and carrier stories.
+It’s one thing to be Apple, which could still outsell OnePlus even if Best Buy, Costco, Target, and Walmart all went out of business, thanks to its 500+ retail locations and carrier stores.
 Apple is selling premium products, has flexibility in pricing, and can roll with pretty much any change in the broader retail environment.
 If more sales shift online, it’s covered.
 Ditto if local sales increase; it can just hire people away from failing competitors.

 Without some sort of local brick-and-mortar safety net, however, smaller tech companies are going to be in trouble.
 They’ll be entirely dependent on online sales, a market that’s only becoming more crowded and competitive every day.
 For software companies and service providers, YouTube videos or in-home trials may compel purchases.
 But when it comes to buying hardware — as with clothes, foods, and other things that are really best experienced in person — making a smart choice online is not that easy.